 Sheriff, Abdul.
 1987.
 Slaves, Spices and Ivory in Zanzibar: Integration of an East African Commercial Empire into the World Economy, 1770-1873.
 London: James Currey.

-Wisnicki, Adrian S., ed.
+Wisnicki, Adrian S., dir.
 2017.
 Livingstone’s 1871 Field Diary: A Multispectral Critical Edition.
-Updated Edition.
-College Park: University of Maryland Libraries.
+Updated version.
+Livingstone Online, directed by Adrian S. Wisnicki and Megan Ward.
+New version, second edition.
+College Park, MD: University of Maryland Libraries.